-- Required: NOCSAE Lacrosse Helmet, Throat Guard, Protective Box Goalie Gloves, A Chest Protector, Arm Protectors, Shin Guards, Protective Cup/Pelvic Protector, Mouth Guard - 19.
-Hockey Helmets are Prohibited - 20.
-Goalies are required to wear the appropriate size padding for their age. - 21.
+- Required: NOCSAE or CSA certified Helmet, Throat Guard, Protective Box Goalie Gloves, A Chest Protector, Arm Protectors, Shin Guards, Protective Cup/Pelvic Protector, Mouth Guard - 19.
+Goalies are required to wear the appropriate size padding for their age. - 20.
 All goaltender equipment must conform to the natural shape of the body.

-- 22. Minor Foul- 2 Minutes (Penalty released after penalty time expires or on a goal is scored. - 23.
-Major Foul 5 Minutes (Penalty releasedafter penalty time expires or after 2 goals are scored, if the latter then a team can add a player to go back to even strength but the player whoreceived the major foul must stay in the penalty box for the full 5 minutes of penalty time) - 24.
+- 21. Minor Foul- 2 Minutes (Penalty released after penalty time expires or on a goal is scored. - 22.
+Major Foul 5 Minutes (Penalty released after penalty time expires or after 2 goals are scored, if the latter then a team can add a player to go back to even strength but the player who received the major foul must stay in the penalty box for the full 5 minutes of penalty time) - 23.
 Match Foul 5 Major served by the in-home and player is removed from the game.

-- 25. No Body Checking.
-Defensive players may make contact by interfering with the progress of an attacking non-ball carrier using their body or by placing their stick on the ball carrier in a push checking motion (Place and Push). - 26.
-Stick Checking is Permitted. - 27.
+- 24. No Body Checking.
+Defensive players may make contact by interfering with the progress of an attacking non-ball carrier using their body or by placing their stick on the ball carrier in a push checking motion (Place and Push). - 25.
+Stick Checking is Permitted. - 26.
 When players are pursuing a loose ball, stick checking an opponents' stick and somebody contact is allowed.
-If the body contact is more than equal pressure and a direct attemptto drive the opponent off the ball while making no attempt to play the ball, possession shall be awarded to the non-offending team for interference. - 28.
-Any offensive player who deliberately charges directly at a defensive player may be assessed a roughing penalty. - 29.
+If the body contact is more than equal pressure and a direct attempt to drive the opponent off the ball while making no attempt to play the ball, possession shall be awarded to the non-offending team for interference. - 27.
+Any offensive player who deliberately charges directly at a defensive player may be assessed a roughing penalty. - 28.
 There is no intentional contact with the goalie or a defender in the goal crease by an attacking player's body or stick.
 If contact is made to the goalie or a defender a minor foul shall give to the offending player.
-An official may give a major or match penalty based on the degree of violence of the penalty to an opponent. - 30.
+An official may give a major or match penalty based on the degree of violence of the penalty to an opponent. - 29.
 A player who loses their stick may continue to play without their stick.
 A player may not play with a broken stick.
 If a stick possesses a danger to any player play should be stopped as soon as possible.